In and around the watermill in Tuscany

 Tuscany

-Despite its rural quiet, Posara is only 40 minutes' drive to the coast and the beach resorts in the Gulf of the Poets (Shelley and Byron swam here) and even less to the autostrada to Pisa, Lucca and Florence.
+Despite its rural quiet, Posara is only 40 minutes drive to the coast and the beach resorts in the Gulf of the Poets (Shelley and Byron swam here) and even less to the autostrada to Pisa, Lucca and Florence.
+At Pontremoli there's a small, but fascinating, museum of enigmatic Etruscan statues.

-At nearby Pontremoli there's a small, but fascinating, museum of enigmatic Etruscan statues.
-If you tire of making excursions by foot or car, a train from nearby Soliera will take you through the hills to Lucca, skirting the Regional Park of the Alpi Apuane.
+If you don't want to take your car, a train from nearby Soliera will take you through the hills to Lucca, skirting the Regional Park of the Alpi Apuane.